Our air conditioning tips will have you saving energy and avoiding costly repairs on your air conditioner.

 2) Change your air filters

 Once you start using your air conditioner, you should change the filters often.
-The rule of thumb is to change the air filters monthly, but you may be able to wait up to 2 months.
+One rule of thumb is to change the air filters monthly, but you may be able to wait up to a few months.
 If you have a lot of dust or pet allergens, you may want to change it every 3 weeks.

 Changing your filter not only will it keep your system cleaner, it will reduce your energy bills up to 15%!
 Considering how inexpensive air filters are – that’s a great investment.